s-ball/CRBTree/Readme.md

 actually is.

 Currently, the `.Sub` part is never present on Git tagged release, and is expected to be 0 for those releases.
-It is intented to increment between those releases, with no specific pattern, but even that is not fully reliable.
+It is intended to increment between those releases, with no specific pattern, but even that is not fully reliable.